Senior Manager at Manufacturing Company Caught Smuggling Coke Out of Ghana in Gari at Airport

 Operatives of the Narcotics Control Commission (NACOC) have arrested a senior manager of a manufacturing company for allegedly attempting to smuggle narcotics out of Ghana.

-Graphic Online reported that the suspect, whose name has not been officially disclosed, is alleged to have concealed the substance in a consignment of packaged gari.
+Graphic Online reported that the suspect, whose name has not been officially disclosed, is alleged to have concealed the illicit substances in a consignment of packaged gari.

 Source: Getty Images